 Morrie is a retired software engineer who has been an conservationist and outdoor enthusiast all his life, escaping from his desk job to go hiking, camping, caving, and skiing at every opportunity.
 In his rock-climbing days he summited the Grand Teton in Wyoming and Washington’s Mount Rainier.
 Since moving to New England in 1971, he has repeatedly hiked to the tops of the 48 Four Thousand Footers of New Hampshire’s White Mountains in summer and winter, as well as major peaks in Vermont and Maine.
-He tries to get to the mountains at least once a month.
+He tries to get to the mountains once a month.
 He does these, not for adventure, but for his love of the outdoors.

 Morrie and his wife Kate moved to Hopkinton in 1991 because of its rural, small-town feel and proximity to services.
 Close to home, he walks, skis or snowshoes the trails in town in every season.
-Combining his interest in photography and love of nature, he has tried to record and photograph every species of wildflower in town, and maintains a Wildflowers of Hopkinton website to document them.
+Combining his interest in photography and the natural world, he has tried to record and photograph every species of wildflower in town, and maintains a Wildflowers of Hopkinton website to document them.

 Morrie is a member of many outdoor and conservation organizations: Sudbury Valley Trustees, Appalachian Mountain Club, Sierra Club, Nature Conservancy, National Speleological Society, Wilderness Society, Earthworks, Rails-to-Trails Conservancy, and in the past, National Parks Conservation Association and South Utah Wilderness Alliance.